Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Testing the method

 Within the simulation test region, there are 41 dark matter halos with $M \geq 10^{13}$M$_{\odot}$ at $z < 1$.
 We restrict to this redshift as the selection is tuned to the detection limits of $L^\star$ cluster galaxies in the $J$-band as shown in \autoref{fig:depths}, which we estimate to be detectable up to $z\simeq 1$. \autoref{fig:dp0map} shows the map for the test region, with the locations of the 41 dark matter halos overlaid.
 Firstly, it is reassuring to note that the qualitative distribution of these dark matter halos mostly follows the higher SNR$_{\textrm{eff}}$ regions of the map, which matches expectations.
 The map contains 9 peaks with SNR$_{\textrm{eff}}>3$, all of which are within 1 arcmin of at least one of these halos.
 Therefore none of these peaks can be considered a false positive detection, based on the definition established in the previous section, which further affirms and is consistent with our previous evaluation that the false positive rate of the method is low when cutting at SNR$_{\textrm{eff}}\geq3$.

 In order to quantify the recovery fraction of objects within the test region, we assume that the halo closest to each peak is the one which provides the greatest contribution to that peak's signal, and hence is the object considered to be recovered by the presence of the peak.
 In reality, any given peak arises from the contribution of many objects that may be related to multiple different halos, however this simplification allows us to relate the recovery to a single parameter -- the halo mass.
-We vary the minimum mass of the halos we consider, and plot the recovery fraction (as defined above) as a function of the halo mass in figure \autoref{fig:dp0recFrac}.
-This shows the rate stays high for halos with greater mass that have more bound galaxies, but drops as we extend to include the less-rich lower mass halos which do not produce as strong of a signal in the map.
-Whilst this plot is informative, it is not entirely representative of the goal of this method, which is to locate high-density lines of sight rather than recovering individual objects of a particular halo mass.
-Therefore, the decreased recovery rate at lower halo masses is not a pressing issue, because those that we do detect are the objects that have the greatest central number density between those of similar mass and redshift, and hence are the more efficient lenses.
+We vary the minimum mass of the halos we consider, and plot the recovery fraction (as defined above) as a function of the halo mass in figure \autoref{fig:dp0recFrac}, {and for this we extend the lower mass cut for halos down to $10^{12}$M$_\odot$}.
+This shows that the recovery fraction is $>80$ per cent for $M_{200}>7\times10^{13}\rm M_\odot$ clusters and drops as we extend to include the less-rich lower mass halos which do not produce as strong of a signal in the map.